-In this paper, we propose \ourmodel, a novel framework to improve the PLMs' capability of \textbf{E}ntity and \textbf{R}elat\textbf{I}on understanding by \textbf{C}ontr\textbf{A}stive learning, aiming to better capture the factual knowledge in the text by considering the complex interactions between entities and relations.
-Specifically, (1) to better understand entities, we introduce an entity discrimination task, that distinguishes which tail entity can be inferred by the given head entity and relation.
-It enhances the entity representations via considering its relations to other entities in the text.
-(2) Besides, to better understand relations, we employ the relation discrimination task which distinguishes whether two entity pairs are close or not in relational semantics.
-Through constructing entity pairs with document-level distant supervision, this task takes complex relational reasoning chains into consideration in an implicit way and thus improve the relation representations.
+In this paper, we propose \ourmodel, a novel framework to improve PLMs' capability of \textbf{E}ntity and \textbf{R}elat\textbf{I}on understanding via \textbf{C}ontr\textbf{A}stive learning, aiming to better capture in-text relational facts by considering the interactions among entities and relations comprehensively.
+Specifically, we define two novel pre-training tasks: (1) the entity discrimination task to distinguish which tail entity can be inferred by the given head entity and relation.
+It improves the understanding of each entity via considering its relations to other entities in text; (2) the relation discrimination task to distinguish whether two relations are close or not semantically.
+Through constructing entity pairs with document-level distant supervision, it takes complex relational reasoning chains into consideration in an implicit way and thus improves relation understanding.

-We conduct experiments on a suite of entity-centric downstream tasks, including relation extraction, entity typing and reading comprehension.
-The experimental results show that \ourmodel effectively improves the performance of both BERT and RoBERTa on all document-level downstream tasks, especially under low resource setting.
-Meanwhile, \ourmodel achieves comparable or better results in both general and entity-centric sentence-level tasks, which verifies the robustness of our knowledge-guided learning objective.
+We conduct experiments on a suite of language understanding tasks, including relation extraction, entity typing and question answering.
+The experimental results show that \ourmodel improves the performance of typical PLMs (BERT and RoBERTa) and outperforms baselines, especially under low-resource settings, which demonstrates that \ourmodel effectively improves PLMs' entity and relation understanding and captures the in-text relational facts.